spiral/docs/framework/bootloaders.md

 # Framework - Bootloaders
 Bootloaders are the central piece in Spiral Framework and your application.
-This objects are responsible for [Container](/framework/container.md) configuration, default configuration and etc.
+This objects are responsible for [Container](/framework/container.md) configuration, default configuration, etc.

 Bootloaders only executed once while loading your application.
-Since your application will stay in memory for long - you can add as many functionality to your bootloaders as you want.
+Since the app will stay in memory for long - you can add as many code to your bootloaders as you want.
 It will not cause any performance effect on runtime.

 ![Application Control Phases](https://user-images.githubusercontent.com/796136/64906478-e213ff80-d6ef-11e9-839e-95bac78ef147.png)

 ## Simple Bootloader
-You can create simple bootloader by extending `Spiral\Boot\Bootloader\Bootloader`:
+You can create simple Bootloader by extending `Spiral\Boot\Bootloader\Bootloader`:

 ```php
 namespace App\Bootloader;